gmurro/visual-inspection-rods/README.md

-# 🔧 Visual Inspection of Motorcycle Connecting Rods 🔎
+# 🔧 Visual Inspection of Connecting Rods 🔎

 This repository contains a project realized as part of the *Project Work in Image Processing and Computer Vision* exam of the [Master's degree in Artificial Intelligence, University of Bologna](https://corsi.unibo.it/2cycle/artificial-intelligence).